CookieMonsterTeam/CookieMonster/.github/ISSUE_TEMPLATE/bug_report.md

 Please add a save file here.
 This makes debugging much easier as we do not always have a good test save to debug the issue
 ```
+**Browser**
+Please specify your current browser.
+This can help find/fix the bug!